Col.

 in Donegal, Ireland, and went to America in 1868 and died on July

 5th 1916.
-For more than twenty years Ed was the Chairman of the Republican
+For more than twenty years Ed was the Chairman of the

-such by Warner Bros!
+typecast as such by Warner Bros!

 JIM